Corporate Governance Report and Declaration of Corporate Governance pursuant to sections 289f and 315d of the HGB.

-The variable components of Executive Board remuneration as agreed in the existing employment contracts with members of the Executive Board comprise various elements of the Company’s long-term success, but do not specifically stipulate a multi-year assessment basis.
+The variable components of Executive Board remuneration as agreed in the existing employment contracts with members of the Executive Board comprise various elements of the company’s long-term success, but do not specifically stipulate a multi-year assessment basis.
 The Supervisory Board of RATIONAL AG regards sustainable company development as a matter of course.
-In a continuous process, a medium-term plan is prepared on the basis of the corporate strategy, and the annual benchmarks for determining the variable remuneration components of the members of the Executive Board are derived from this plan.
+In a continuous process, milestones for the annual variable remuneration components of the members of the Executive Board are derived from the corporate strategy.

 Numbers 4.2.4 and 4.2.5 of the Code:

 Number 4.2.4: “The total compensation of each one of the members of the Management Board is to be disclosed by name, divided into fixed and variable compensation components.
 The same applies to promises of benefits that are granted to a Management Board member in case of premature or statutory termination of the function of a Management Board member or that have been changed during the financial year.
 Disclosure is dispensed with if the General Meeting has passed a resolution to this effect by three-quarters majority.”

 Number 4.2.5: “Disclosure shall be made in the Notes or the Management Report.
 A compensation report as part of the Management Report outlines the compensation system for Management Board members.
 The outline shall be presented in a generally understandable way.

 The compensation report shall also include information on the nature of the fringe benefits provided by the company.

 In addition, the remuneration report shall present the following information for every Management Board member: